 I'm Peter Fritz, the founder of Midlife Tribe.
 I'm also a father, a husband, an ex-husband (twice), a writer, photographer, and outdoor adventure-lover.

-This photo was taken when I was 40; a few years before the sh*t and the fan got acquainted.
+This photo was taken when I was 40; a few years before the sh*t hit the fan.
 See how happy I look?
-I wish I had a photo of me tackling a lion or something.
+I wish I had a photo of me tackling a lion.

-Midlife kind of creeps up on you, and then suddenly, you're in it.
+I started Midlife Tribe because many of us face similar challenges when we reach middle-age.
 You might be climbing a corporate ladder somewhere – only to discover it’s leaning against the wrong wall – or chasing goals that never satisfy when you reach them.
-Perhaps you've gotten a taste of your own mortality, and you're starting to wonder what the point of it all is.
+Perhaps you've gotten a taste of your own mortality and you're starting to wonder what the point of it all is.

 I’ve had my midlife thing.
 Having made it to the other side, I’m pleased to say I've finally got my life together (mostly)., and I’d like to help you do the same.

 I’m not a zillionaire – I don’t drive a Lamborghini and I don’t have everything figured out.
 However, I have screwed up a lot in all the areas that count (relationships, money, health and work/life balance), and I’ve learned what tends to works and what doesn’t.

 The ideas I share revolve around topics like finances, time optimisation, side-hustles, family and basic health.
-The underlying theme of these ideas is a life lived deliberately, where you enjoy a sense of purpose and genuine satisfaction.
+The underlying theme of these ideas is a life lived deliberately, where you enjoy a sense of purpose and meaning.
 If you're only interested in ‘crushing it' and getting your arse into an Italian sports car (not that I'm against that), there are other places better suited to you.

 How long have you wanted to be free?

-Much of my background contains one persistent thread – the desire for independence, autonomy and a life lived deliberately.
+Much of my background contains a single persistent thread – the desire for independence, autonomy and a life lived on my terms.